redssu/Harmony-Tools/README.md

 The repository created by [EDDxample](https://github.com/EDDxample) ([Ultimate-DRv3-Toolset](https://github.com/EDDxample/ultimate-drv3-toolset)) was also a huge source of informations for me.
 Without it, I couldn't write a font packing tool.

-I'd also like to thank @Paks for the effort he put in finding bugs in the tools.
+I'd also like to thank [Paks](https://github.com/P4K5) for the effort he put in finding bugs in the tools.
 Many of them wouldn't have been detected without his help.